mIwr/SwPSSH/README.md

 The library allows to parse/serialize PSSH boxes with Widevine or PlayReady payload

-macOS 10.13+ and iOS 11.0+ are supported by the module.
+macOS 10.13+ and iOS 11.0+ are supported by the module code base.
 Other platforms (watchOS 4.0+, tvOS 11.0+, Windows, Linux, Android) have experimental support

+**Notice: XCode 15+ doesn't allow to use iOS 11, tvOS 11 as minimum deployment target during build process.
+So the mimimum deployment target for these platforms in your project must be 12 in fact.**
+**If you want to bypass this limitation, you have to roll back to XCode 14.** More info: [1](https://github.com/Alamofire/Alamofire/pull/3823), [2](https://github.com/realm/realm-swift/issues/8368#issuecomment-1737604011)

 ### General PSSH box container schema